-Yes we go to the gym every morning.
+While the schedule is subject to change due to COVID, we like to introduce our residents to all the programs that the community offers.
 You’re welcome to do as much or as little as you feel up to doing while there.
 Some people enjoy the sauna while others like to lift weights or run.
 Our regular use of the gym is to help promote an active and healthy lifestyle.
 This is part of a new routine that you can take with you and continue to implement when you leave treatment.

 How will I handle my court appointments and requirements while in treatment?